Start planning your trip

 Another emergency you may face is what to do if your card goes missing.
 Unfortunately, if you have a standard card, you are just going to have to get a new one, which means another 500 yen fee.

 If you did get a personalized card though, you are in luck.
 First, you'll need to head to your nearest major train station, identify your card (bring your passport so the staff can confirm your information), then order your new card.
-In the case you have lost your Suica, the charge will be 1010 yen (deducted from the balance on your now cancelled old card) and will be ready the next day.
-For more on this process, read Don't Panic!
-Reissue Your Lost Suica Card!
-However, keep in mind that the process of retrieving a new IC card after losing it varies depending on the type of card you have.
+In the case you have lost your Suica, the charge will be 1,020 yen (deducted from the balance on your now canceled old card) and will be ready the next day.

-As of 2013, the majority of these cards have teamed up, enabling users to travel from one region to another via a single IC card, however, this may not be the case for all cards between all regions.
+Most cards are useable for travel from one region to another, however, this may not be the case for all cards between all regions.
 Otherwise, just look for the symbol shown in the photo above, and you should be able to use your chosen IC card.

-While IC cards in general can't be used to purchase shinkansen (bullet train) tickets, from September 2017, some IC cards are now accepted on the Tokaido-Sanyo Shinkansen between Tokyo and Hakata.
+While IC cards in general can't be used to purchase Shinkansen (bullet train) tickets, some IC cards are now accepted on the Tokaido-Sanyo Shinkansen between Tokyo and Hakata.

 IC cards are an incredibly useful item to have when in Japan.
 You can use them to buy paper tickets for train trips, use them for coin lockers in train stations, and to purchase drinks and snacks from vending machines and kiosks inside stations.